 The set of pairs of unordered events must be computed separately for each possible input.
-As shown in Figure 3.2, two conflicting statements that are not ordered the same across all inputs do not necessarily constitute a race.
-The order in which S1 and S2 from Figure 3.2 are executed depends on the input, but is the same on each particular input.
+As shown in Figure 2.2, two conflicting statements that are not ordered the same across all inputs do not necessarily constitute a race.
+The order in which S1 and S2 from Figure 2.2 are executed depends on the input, but is the same on each particular input.
+Although some might consider this a race, we feel that this behavior is neither nondeterministic nor particularly indicative of an error.
+By our definitions (see appendix), the code fragment in Figure 2.2 is race-free.

 The assumption that all branch combinations are possible has the fundamental drawback that extra (spurious) races may be reported.
-Certain combinations of branches are often infeasible, and races in the branch-free program(s) using infeasible combinations of branches may result in infeasible races being reported.
+Certain combinations of branches are often infeasible, and races in the branch-free program(s) using infeasible combinations of branches may result in infeasible races being reported (as in Figure 2.2).
 A combination of branches may be infeasible because two branch conditions may always compute the same value or because statements in (or the absence of statements from) one branch may determine the value of a later branch condition.